 Most manufacturers recommend annual service.
 Some even require it in order to maintain your factory warranty.
 Regular maintenance and safety inspections are an important part of owning a gas fireplace.

-We clean the glass assembly, repaint the inside of the fireplace if needed, check for gas leaks or carbon monoxide leaks and ensure that your fireplace is operating correctly.
+We clean the glass assembly, repaint the black metal parts inside of the fireplace if needed, check for gas leaks or carbon monoxide leaks and ensure that your fireplace is operating correctly.

 Yes, you can, but leaving it burning is perfectly safe as well.
 The pilot can help prevent moisture from building up inside the firebox from humidity in the air.
 Leaving it running can also help prolong the life of the thermocouple and thermopile.